 Early Advertising Campaigns

-From early on, Scottrade Founder and CEO, Rodger Riney, was featured prominently in the company’s advertising.
-Rodger believed that having a human face in the ads made them more eye-catching within the text-heavy financial section of the newspaper.
-As Scottrade developed its television advertising approach in the 1990s, Rodger continued as the company spokesperson, looking into the camera and telling investors and traders about the value and service they would receive at Scottrade.
+Early on, Scottrade Founder and CEO, Rodger Riney, was featured prominently in the company’s advertising.
+As Scottrade developed its television advertising approach in the 1990s, Rodger continued as the company spokesperson, telling investors and traders about the value and service they would receive at Scottrade.
 That personal touch resonated with many investors and helped the company grow tremendously through the years.
-Two of Scottrade’s other notable television advertising campaigns were known as “Little Rodger” and “Helicopter.”
+Two of Scottrade’s other notable television advertising campaigns were known as “Helicopter” and “Little Rodger.”

 In “Helicopter,” Rodger was seen flying in a helicopter above metropolitan areas and small communities checking in on his clients.
-The camera zooms in on investors at their home computers, on their laptops, or at the park discussing how much they like investing with Scottrade.
 Scottrade received a lot of passionate feedback from the helicopter ads – pilots wanting to know if Rodger was really a pilot (he’s not), had his own helicopter (he doesn’t) or was really flying when the commercials were filmed (he wasn’t).
-These commercials successfully conveyed how Scottrade listens to what its clients want.

 Little Rodger Campaign

 The “Little Rodger” commercials featured a 10-year-old Rodger Riney demonstrating how even as a kid, he believed in giving people more for their money.
 He was seen building an elaborate tree house, painting a giant mural on the side of a barn, and delivering the newspaper straight to his customers’ hands on his paper route.
-The charming spots conveyed the value and service Rodger has always believed in and how online investors can receive that same value and service today through Scottrade’s transparent pricing, no inactivity fees and free educational events.
+The charming spots conveyed the value and service Rodger has always believed in.